 Once you have identified your key target audience, it will be important to add relevant project portfolios to your website, develop whitepapers that focus on key trends in the market and consider attending trade shows, networking events and conferences focused on your niche, to connect with your audience where they are.

-Tip #3: Content Matters
+Tip #3: Make Content a Priority

 Having the right, optimized content to share with your clients and prospects is key.
 This includes developing a strategic content strategy that includes diverse assets (written, visual and video) and thinking of content as an integrated story that builds to showcase your brand over time.

-Video content is powerful and can add tremendous value for construction firms.
+In addition to photographs, video content is powerful and can add tremendous value for AEC firms.
 GRIT recommends using drones to capture aerial footage of jobsites.
-Not only can this footage be presented to the client to show project progress from a different point of view, but it also makes for engaging content to share on YouTube and other social platforms.
-Other video content recommendations include testimonials from clients, interviews with key leaders to discuss different aspects of the company (i.e. safety procedures, new markets, etc.), or project time-lapse videos.
-For an example of video content the GRIT team has created, check out Mowery Construction’s brand video.
+Not only can this footage be presented to the client to show project progress from a different point of view, but it also makes for engaging website and social media marketing content.
+Other video content recommendations include testimonials from clients, interviews with key leaders to discuss different aspects of the company (i.e., safety procedures, new markets, etc.) or project time-lapse videos.

-In addition to high quality visual content, companies in the AEC industry can benefit from creating blogs, newsletters, social media posts and whitepapers for their target audience that deliver valuable information audience members can use.
+In addition to high-quality visual content, companies in the AEC industry can benefit from creating blogs, newsletters, social media posts and whitepapers that deliver valuable information to their target audience.
 GRIT recommends highlighting industry trends and noteworthy company news in blogs, newsletters and social media posts.
-Gated whitepapers, featuring more in-depth topics such as case studies, service areas (i.e. design-build) or special technology (i.e. an online project management software).
-Creating a content plan that maps out topics across channels can help ensure effective and efficient use of content development resources and ensure a seamless story that best-presents a company brand.
+Gated whitepapers, featuring more in-depth topics such as case studies, service areas (i.e., design-build) or special technology (i.e., online project management software) could also be considered.
+See how GRIT collaborates with JGM each quarter to create a digital and print newsletter that boosts engagement and reaches individuals nationwide.

-Tip #4: Creative Connections
+Tip #4: Get Creative When Making Connections

-- Industry Associations.
+• Industry Associations.
 Another great way to increase awareness of your company and create connections with others is through joining industry associations, such as Associated Builders & Contractors, Inc. (ABC).
 To make the most of these memberships, it is important to be an active member, which includes regularly attending events, engaging online and seeking opportunities such as speaking engagements.

 Tip #5: Dig into Digital

-With many businesses in the AEC industry are trying to increase brand awareness and be the go-to company, digital marketing can be the key to success.
-Digital optimization begins with ensuring your website is optimized and presents your brand’s story.
+With many businesses in the AEC industry trying to increase brand awareness and be the go-to company, digital marketing for construction can be the key to success.
+Digital optimization begins with ensuring your website is optimized and clearly presents your brand’s story.
 It will be critical to incorporate keywords relevant to your industry as well as your niche market to boost performance in search and increase rankings.
-Not only will having quality content online increase search engine optimization(SEO), but it will also increase consumer interest and leads.
-Search engine optimization and lead generation are complex areas of marketing and the algorithms are constantly changing.
-Check out these websites GRIT developed with SEO in mind for Gettle Incorporated and St. Onge.
-Then, reach out to the GRIT team today to get a digital marketing team on your side who can get your company noticed by the right audience.
+Not only will having quality content online increase search engine optimization (SEO), but it will also increase consumer interest and leads.
+Search engine optimization and lead generation are complex areas of marketing, and the algorithms are constantly changing.
+Reach out to our team to learn more about the best search engine marketing practices.
+Then, be sure to check out these websites GRIT developed with SEO in mind for Brubacher and Yoe Construction.

 When developing ways to improve your company’s digital footprint, consider online reviews.
 Many people read reviews online or ask their acquaintances for references.
 To build credibility with prospective clients, it is important to get as many positive reviews and testimonials as possible.
-Build strong relationships with your clients, vendors and subcontractors (past and present) and ask them to leave a review on your website, Facebook, LinkedIn, and Google My Business.
+Build strong relationships with your clients, vendors and subcontractors (past and present) and ask them to leave a review on your website, Facebook, LinkedIn, and Google My Business profiles.
+As reviews come in on these platforms, remember to monitor them to maintain a positive online reputation.
+Although the goal is to generate positive testimonials, sometimes individuals may have something negative to say.
+It will be important to monitor reviews and have pre-approved responses ready for any negative feedback so the comments can be addressed quickly and professionally.